 Skip to main content

-Configuration in SP
+Configuration in the SP (service provider)

 https://door.casdoor.com/api/saml/metadata?application=admin/app-built-in